danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

 * `"yield" = expression` (optional) &mdash; An expression node representing the (local) result value for a call.

-This represents a function definition.
+This represents a closure (anonymous function) definition.

-When run, a closure (representation of the function as an in-model value) is created, which binds as variables the names of all the formals to all the incoming actual arguments (as defined below), binds the `yieldDef` name if specified to a nonlocal-exit function, and binds all other variable names to whatever they already refer to in the lexical evaluation context.
-This closure is the result of evaluation.
+When run, a closure function (representation of the closure as an in-model value) is created, which binds as variables the names of all the formals to all the incoming actual arguments (as defined below), binds the `yieldDef` name if specified to a nonlocal-exit function, and binds all other variable names to whatever they already refer to in the lexical evaluation context.
+This closure function is the result of evaluation.

 If a nonlocal-exit function is defined, then that function accepts zero or one argument.
 When called, it causes an immediate return from the active